eeshwr/boogle/README.md

 ## To run backend flask server.
   Go to downloaded repository folder

-  1. Install python and pip , if you have not done it yet.
+  1. Install python3 and pip3 , if you have not done it yet.
   2. Go to repository folder. i.e boogle

   On command prompt